Inter-Society Color Council

 The Inter-Society Color Council (ISCC) is a non-profit learned society which was created in 1931 to advance the understanding and application of visual color as it relates to science, industry, and art.
 The Council also serves to coordinate between different organizations in the United States for which color plays a major role (for example, design, printing, or computer graphics).
 The Council is composed of individual members and Sustaining Members, and supplies the United States' representatives to the International Commission on Illumination.
-The society maintains three Interest Groups to provide focus for presentations at conferences.
-The Interest Groups are Fundamental and Applied Color Research, Industrial Applications of Color, and Art, Design, and Psychology.
+The society maintains three interest groups to provide focus for presentations at conferences: Fundamental and Applied Color Research, Industrial Applications of Color, and Art, Design, and Psychology.

 Journal

-The Council endorses the international journal Color Research and Application and encourages the submission of such reports and articles to this journal for consideration for publication.
+The Council endorses the international journal Color Research and Application, and encourages the submission of such reports and articles to this journal for consideration for publication.
 Reprints of such publications and of others that may be of interest to Council members may from time to time be made available to all members.

 Conferences

-The society hosts its Annual Meeting as well as Special Topics Meetings.
+The society hosts its annual meeting as well as special topics meetings.
 In addition, it participates in meetings of other societies.
-The Annual Meeting includes meetings of the Project Committees and sessions of three Interest Groups:
+The annual meeting includes meetings of the Project Committees and sessions of three interest groups: